 Certifications in Nursing

 A certified nursing assistant certification is ideal for those students looking to get into the nursing field as quickly as possible.
 CNAs are great for recent high school graduates who want a nursing career without the need for a 4-year degree.
-This is also a great option for those people who think they want a career as a nurse, but could use a little hands-on experience to know for sure.
+This is also a great option for those people who think they want a career as a nurse but could use a little hands-on experience to know for sure.
+Plus, working as a CNA also comes with the flexibility of deciding your own schedule, besides the usual perks of having chances for professional advancement and the joy of saving people’s lives.

-This is another great option for those looking to enter the field quickly without need of time and cost of a traditional 4-year degree.
+This is another great option for those looking to enter the field quickly without the need for time and cost of a traditional 4-year degree.
 An LPN/LVN certification is a bit more advanced than the CNA certification, however.
 In fact, in many states, LPNs and LVNs qualify to supervise CNAs.

 If you are already a CNA looking to advance your career or a prospective nurse preparing to eventually become a registered nurse, then this degree is a good option for you.